SonyFrancis/retail-insight-ai/README.md

   are passed to the prompt

 ### 4. Analyst Node — LLM Insight Generation
-A local LLM (Mistral via Ollama) generates structured business insights in JSON format covering trend, anomaly, and contribution observations.
+A hosted LLM (llama3 via Groq API) generates structured business insights in JSON format covering trend, anomaly, and contribution observations.
 The prompt enforces:

 - Non-technical business language
 - No currency symbols or invented metrics
 - Per-category contribution reporting without aggregation
+- JSON output mode enforced at the API level for reliable structured output

 A post-generation `clean_insight()` pass deterministically strips any currency symbols that slip through prompt instructions.